OEUG99/Knowledge-Garden/pages/Zig.md

 				      _ = x catch {};
 				  }
 				  ```
-				- `anyerror` is the global error set,
+				- `anyerror` is the global error set, which due to being the superset of all error sets, can have an error from any set coerced to it.
+Its usage should be generally avoided.